Skip to content

 Flash the firmware on the device

-First you need to flash your device, which essentially means connecting to the following website from a Chrome (or derivative) web browser which support the Web Serial API:
+First you need to flash your device, which essentially means connecting to the following website.

 https://flasher.meshcore.io